mattermost/docs/source/help/messaging/keyboard-shortcuts.rst

 *Available in June 16, 2016 release*

 Keyboard shortcuts perform operations in Mattermost to help you navigate through channels and make a more efficient use of your keyboard.
-Also see `slash commands <https://docs.mattermost.com/help/messaging/executing-commands.html>`_ for alternate ways to help carry out actions with a keyboard instead of a mouse.
+See also `slash commands <https://docs.mattermost.com/help/messaging/executing-commands.html>`_ for alternate ways to help carry out actions with a keyboard instead of a mouse.

+You can type ``/shortcuts`` to display a list of available keyboard shortcuts.

 Navigation
 ====